 Who receives the 1095-C?

-Employers must provide the annual 1095-C form to all full-time and part-time employees who were eligible or enrolled in health insurance coverage, former employees who were enrolled in coverage, and retirees who enrolled for Duke’s health insurance during the calendar year.
+Employers must provide access to the annual 1095-C form to all full-time and part-time employees who were eligible or enrolled in health insurance coverage, former employees who were enrolled in coverage, and retirees who enrolled for Duke’s health insurance during the calendar year.
+Active employees will have electronic access, while former or retired employees will be mailed a copy.

 When will I receive my 1095-C?

-Duke Human Resources will send the 1095-C form to the home addresses of faculty and staff no later than March 4.
+Duke Human Resources will make 1095-C forms available electronically through Duke@Work to employees no later than January 31, 2026.
 The IRS does not require individuals to mail in the form with their annual income tax return, but you should retain the 1095-C form with your other important tax records.

 What if I plan to file before I receive my 1095-C?

 You do not need to wait until you receive the 1095-C form to file your taxes.
-The IRS guidelines allow for taxes to be filed using other information provided by the employer.
-You should retain the form with your tax records.
+The form is for your records and does not need to be attached to your federal tax return.

 What do I need to do?